varvarra/CV/README.md

 **Peace One Day, London** (Nov.
 2013 – Jan.
 2014)
 *Global Education Intern*

-##

 ## Interests

 - EdTech
  My main interest lies within area of children’s education.
 I try to follow the latest research and trends happening in the area of educational technology and if opportunity arises I try to get involved.
- ? ?
-Recently I have been volunteering as a team leader in an international summer school for teenagers in Barcelona this August, and have been assisting in the events organised by the Institute of Imagination (London).
+  I have been recently volunteering as a team leader in an international summer school for teenagers in Barcelona this August, and have been assisting in the events organised by the Institute of Imagination (London).

 - I am a dedicated ‘lifelong learner’ with a broad range of special interests in education, science, and the big history of our world.
 I nurture my interests by reading popular science books and attending various events in London.